-The relationships of tangata whenua and other peoples, their history, culture and traditions will be reflected and acknowledged in how Taharoa is developed and cared for.
+The relationships of tangata whenua and other peoples, their history, culture and traditions will be reflected and acknowledged in how Kai Iwi Lakes is developed and cared for.

-- To protect the cultural dimension of the Domain as a fundamental part of its identity and meaning, including the protection of wahi tapu and archaeological sites. - To recognise, respect and enhance the cultural and spiritual dimensions of the Domain and inform visitors of their importance. - To manage Taharoa Domain holistically as one ecological and cultural system. - To restore the aquatic and terrestrial ecological systems to natural, indigenous biota, including restoration of traditional kai.
+- To honour the intent by Paramount Chief Parore Te Awha in 1876 that the lakes be open and enjoyed by all. - To protect the cultural dimension of Kai Iwi Lakes as a fundamental part of its identity and meaning, including the protection of wāhi tapu and archaeological sites. - To recognise, respect and enhance the cultural and spiritual dimensions of Kai lwi Lakes and inform visitors of their importance. - To manage Kai Iwi Lakes holistically as one ecological and cultural system. - To restore natural, indigenous biota, ecological systems and restore traditional kai.

-- All archaeological and wahi tapu sites are identified and have protection in place. - An interpretation plan is completed and significant sites have signage that tells their story. - There is a work programme in place and its progress monitored for the restoration of natural, indigenous biota and kai.
+- Complete a Cultural Impact Assessment to: - o acknowledge mana whenua status of Te Roroa and Te Kuihi and guide the kaitiaki (guardian) and manaakitanga (host) responsibilities; - o better understand the values of native kai; - o guide the best approach for how to protect wahi tapu sites; and - o guide the implementation of this Plan. - All archaeological and wāhi tapu sites have protection in place. - An interpretation plan is completed and agreed significant sites have signage that tells their story. - There is a work programme in place and its progress monitored for the restoration of natural, indigenous biota and kai. - Phase out forestry after harvest.